uedah1999/GFScraping/README.md

 # GFScraping
 The scripts are written by Hiromichi Ueda '21, working for [the DataSquad](https://datasquad.at.sites.carleton.edu).
 They were last executed in February 2021.
 ![alt text](./DataSquad_logo.png)
-This repository contains files to crawl and scrape news broadcast transcripts as `.txt` files, given an excel sheet from [News Data Service](https://newsdataservice.com) (NDS).
+This repository contains `.py` files to crawl and scrape news broadcast transcripts as `.txt` files, given an excel sheet from [News Data Service](https://newsdataservice.com) (NDS).
+In February 2021, a Colab notebook was added, which downloads videos of broadcast as mp4 files into Google Drive, given confirmation emails from NDS about clip request.

 ## Requirement
 macOS Big Sur is the only environment in which the scripts have been executed